kaskra/kaskra/README.md

 ---

-- 🎓 I'm currently studying Computer Sciene at University of Tübingen, Germany.
+- 🎓 I'm currently studying Computer Sciene at the University of Tübingen, Germany.

 - 🏡 In my freetime I’m currently working on:
   - 📱 some apps